Conductor, Music Educator, Choir Leader

 With musicians of all ages in educational, church, community, and professional settings, I have dedicated my life as a conductor to sharing the profound joy of singing and playing together.

 My dedication to students and passion for expressive music-making have been cultivated through two decades of experience in children’s, church, community, middle school, high school, collegiate, and professional choral settings.

-With appearances across the United States, I am an active conductor, music educator, non-profit leader, choral clinician, adjudicator, and conference presenter.
+With appearances across the United States, I am an active conductor, music educator, choral clinician, adjudicator, conference presenter, and non-profit leader.
 I enjoy musical interactions with singers of all ages and experience levels.

-I hold memberships with the American Choral Directors Association (ACDA), Chorus America, the International Federation of Choral Music, the National Collegiate Choral Organization, the National Association for Music Education, and the Royal School of Church Music.
+I hold memberships with the American Choral Directors Association (ACDA), Chorus America, the International Federation of Choral Music, the National Collegiate Choral Organization, the National Association for Music Education, the Fellowship of United Methodists in Music and Worship Arts, and the Royal School of Church Music.
 I have served as Associate Editor of The Choral Scholar, the Journal of the National Collegiate Choral Organization, and on the boards of Alabama ACDA, Florida ACDA, the Florida Vocal Association, and the Michigan School Vocal Music Association.